platformsh/platformsh-docs/src/administration/web/configure-environment.md

 platform environment:info -e ENVNAME restrict_robots false
 ```

-(Where `ENVNAME` is the name of the environment, which is generally the branch associated with it.)
-Note that you will need to trigger a new deployment after changing this setting.
+where `ENVNAME` is the name of the environment.

 On a production instance (the master branch, after a domain has been assigned) the search-blocker is disabled and your application can serve a `robots.txt` file as normal.
 However, you must ensure that the file is in your project's web root (the directory where the `/` location maps to) and your application is configured to serve it.
 See [the location section in `.platform.app.yaml`](/configuration/app-container.md#locations).